A Beginner's Guide to ETL Processes: ETL Stages and Benefits Explained

 Analyzing your data is one of the best ways to evaluate performance and make better business decisions.
-But in order to analyze your data effectively, you need to aggregate, cleanse, and store your data from multiple sources.
+But in order to effectively analyze data from multiple sources, you need to properly aggregate, clean, and store it.
+According to Forbes, 95% of businesses need new means to arrange their data.
 That's where an ETL (Extract, Transform, Load) tool can help.
-In this article, I'm going to explain what ETL tools are, how they work, and how they can help you streamline and automate your data transformation processes.
+In this article, we’ve broken down the ETL process, explained how it works, and demonstrated how an ETL process can help you streamline your marketing data.

 What is ETL?